by Michael Pollan

 Stolaroff had a spiritual bent, which led him to Gerald Heard, the English philosopher and friend of Aldous Huxley.
 Stolaroff was so moved by Heard's description of his LSD experience with Hubbard that in March 1956 he traveled to Vancouver for a session with Hubard at his apartment; the experience was profound for Stolaroff, who decided "[LSD] is the greatest discovery man has ever made".
 Stolaroff formed a small group of Ampex employees for a weekly meeting to discuss spiritual questions and the potential of LSD to help individuals--healthy individuals--realized their full potential.

 In 1961 Stolaroff leff Ampex to dedicate himself to full-time psychedelic research.
 With Willis Harman, he established the International Foundation for Advanced Study (IFAS) to explore the potential of LSD to enhance human personality and creativity.
-The foundation secured a drug research permit form the FDA and a supply of LSD and mescaline from Hubbard.
+The foundation secured a drug research permit from the FDA and a supply of LSD and mescaline from Hubbard.
 Over the next six years 350 people would take LSD under the foundation's auspices.

 The foundation also conducted studies to see if LSD could enhance creativity.
 It found artists, engineers, architects and scientists, all of whom were somehow "stuck" in their work.
 They used "every manipulation of set and setting in the book...[telling subjects] they would be fascinated by their intellectual capacities and would solve problems as never before".
 Subjects reported much greater fluidity in their thinking, as well as an enhanced ability to both visualize a problem and contextualize it.
 The group disbanded in 1966.